shantanoo-desai/Sprinkler/README.md

 * Controlled dissemination of __Fountain__ in order to not flood the shared network of WiFi

-* Added Feedback and Version Check for efficiency with Trickle Algorithm
+* Added Version Check using Trickle Algorithm